TamayoLeivaJ/Python-basics/README.md

 ## Pandas

 *pandas* is a Python package providing fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, **real world** data analysis in Python.
 Additionally, it has the broader goal of becoming **the most powerful and flexible open source data analysis / manipulation tool available in any language**.
-It is already well on its way toward this goal.<br>
+It is already well on its way toward this goal.
+The Dataframe is one of the most important data structures in pandas. <br>

 Features<br>
 1. Easy handling of missing data in floating point as well as non-floating point data.<br>